PROFESSIONAL DIPLOMA IN DATA PROTECTION & GDPR

 Who’s in charge: Obligations on Controllers and Processors

-• Data protection by design and by default
+- The 7 principles of data protection by design and default

 Free movement of data and transfers of personal data to third countries or international organisations